nlw93/ctfs/docs/HackTheBox/beep.md

 200       35l      111w     1785c https://10.10.10.7/register.php
 ```

+## Enumeration

 The site on 443 is an Elastics CRM login page.
 ![[Pasted image 20220113213548.png]]

 ## Exploitation

 It might be this, considering the LFI tag.
 ![[Pasted image 20220113212032.png]]

 That exploit doesn't work, however it does help to enumerate vtigercrm.
 I checked, and sure enough it's on this box.
 The login page even discloses the version `5.1.0`